Yuan An: Politics at the capital and the northern frontier

-In the sixth month of 83, Yuan An was promoted to become Grand Coachman, with the rank of one of the Nine Ministers.
+On 9 July 83, Yuan An was promoted to become Grand Coachman, with the rank of one of the Nine Ministers.
 In the succeeding years, Yuan played an active role in discussions at court regarding the stance of the Han Empire toward the Xiongnu peoples of the northern frontier.
 In a conference in 85, Yuan argued in favour of a more diplomatic policy toward the Xiongnu opposed by Grand Commandant Zheng Hong (鄭弘) and Minister of Works Diwu Lun (第五倫).
 In particular, Yuan An spoke encouragingly about the practice of marriage alliances and the keeping of hostages.
-The next year he replaced Diwu Lun as Minister of Works and in 87 was promoted again to become Minister over the Masses.
+The next year, he replaced Diwu Lun as Minister of Works on 3 June and on 31 July 87 was promoted again to become Minister over the Masses.

 The death of Emperor Zhang in 88 and the succession of his ten-year-old son Emperor He brought significant changes to the political landscape.
 The regents of the young emperor, Empress Dowager Dou and her brother Dou Xian, favoured a more militaristic policy to the Northern Xiongnu problem.
 Both their regional background and position at court encouraged them to seek the expansion of central authority through war.
 With the Grand Commandant Su You, Minister of Works Ren Wei (任隗) and the Nine Ministers, Yuan An marched on the court hall and submitted memorials condemning a campaign in the north.
 He argued that since the Northern Xiongnu had not invaded the frontier, there was no reason to waste resources on a distant expedition.
 Despite his strong opposition and that of other conservative advisors, Lady Dou ordered the dispatch of an expeditionary force.
 In the summer of 89, a Chinese-led force advanced in three columns with minimal opposition and defeated the Northern Shanyu at Jiluo Mountain and pursued him westwards into the Altai ranges.
 A final offensive in 91 destroyed the Northern Xiongnu, creating a political vacuum in its former territories which the Han empire would struggle to contain in the next two centuries.

-Yuan An died in 92 and a few months later the Dou clan fell in coup d'état staged by Emperor He.
+Yuan An died on 9 April 92, and was buried on 26 April.
+A few months later, the Dou clan fell in coup d'état staged by Emperor He.
 Yuan was posthumously honoured by the Emperor and his eldest son Yuan Shang (袁賞) was given a post at the capital.
 Yuan An's two younger sons, Yuan Jing (袁京) and Yuan Chang (袁敞), reached the positions of Grand Administrator and Minister of Works respectively.
 For three generations after this, Yuan An's descendants became the leaders of the powerful Yuan clan of Ru'nan, holding the highest positions in the Han bureaucracy and holding enormous influence among the gentry.
 During the collapse of the Han empire after 189, his great-great-grandsons Yuan Shao and Yuan Shu formed their own warlord fiefdoms in north China.